clustertech/cpfs-os/docs/design/32-recovery.md

 request to a DS is replicated to another DS, using RAID-5-like checksum techniques.
 Initially, the DS group is only considered *active* when all 5 DSs are working.
 Once started, one of the DS in each DS group may fail.
-The DS and FC notifies the active MS about such scenarios, and when a consensus is reached the MS determines that the DS has failed.
-All peers are notified that the DS group of the DS is *active* but *degraded* if only one DS of the group is currently failed, and is *inactive* if more servers have failed.
+When the MS detects such scenarios, all peers are notified that the DS group is *degraded* if only one DS of the group is currently failed, and is *failed* if more servers have failed.

 ## General strategy ##